datacarpentry/wrangling-genomics/_episodes/02-variant_calling.md

 {: .bash}

-> ## Installing Software
->
-> It's worth noting here that all of the software we are using for
-> this workshop has been pre-installed on our remote computer.
-> This saves us a lot of time - installing software can be a
-> time-consuming and frustrating task - however, this does mean that
-> you won't be able to walk out the door and start doing these
-> analyses on your own computer.
-You'll need to install
-> the software first.
-Look at the [setup instructions](http://www.datacarpentry.org/wrangling-genomics/setup.html) for more information on installing these software packages.
->
-{: .callout}

 ### Index the reference genome
 Our first step is to index the reference genome for use by BWA.
 This helps speed up our alignment.